- Identify and write null and alternative hypotheses.

 - Construct a randomization distribution under the assumption that the null hypothesis is true

 - Use the randomization distribution to find the p-value

 - Decide if you should reject or fail to reject the null hypothesis (see below)

 - State a real-world conclusion in relation to the original research question

-If \(p>\alpha\) then we fail to reject the null hypothesis and there is not evidence to support the alternative hypothesis.
+If \(p>\alpha\) then we fail to reject the null hypothesis and there is not enough evidence to support the alternative hypothesis.
 These results are said to be not statistically significant.
-If \(p \le \alpha\) then we reject the null hypothesis and conclude that there is evidence to support the alternative hypothesis.
+If \(p \le \alpha\) then we reject the null hypothesis and conclude that there is enough evidence to support the alternative hypothesis.
 These results are statistically significant.
 Unless otherwise stated, \(\alpha\) of 0.05 should be used.